DaiseyD/wastewater/plan.md

 - consider opening a UI before running the program for selecting model and filepath
 - consider marking fields in the UI
 - add more style to the UI
+- implement the repeating strategy
+- add options in ui for limited exporting